-Today or around this date, Lemberg manages to make it a punishable offense for any Nazi units to loot diamonds, with any violators prosecuted.
-The Nazis in general, of course, plunder with general.
+Today or around this date, Lemberg manages to make it a punishable offense for any German units to loot diamonds, with any violators prosecuted.
+The Germans in general, of course, plunder with glee.
 However, exactly who gets to plunder is a very, very sensitive issue, and sometimes, such as with issues like this, the German government concludes that plundering may be counterproductive to larger goals.
 Throughout the war, German officers who loot, but aren't supposed to loot, are prosecuted.
 Others who are allowed to loot do so with impunity and even official assistance.
-Lemberg has powerful patrons within the Nazi hierarchy, as Reichsmarschall Hermann Goering has a deep interest in the diamond and art markets centered in Holland and Belgium.
+Lemberg has powerful patrons within the Third Reich hierarchy, as Reichsmarschall Hermann Goering has a deep interest in the diamond and art markets centered in Holland and Belgium.
 So Lemberg can loot even as others are prosecuted for doing the same thing or even much less.

 Afghanistan: Subhas Chandra Bose, fleeing from the British in India, arrives in Kabul.
 His destination is Germany.

 Iran: Prime Minister Rashid Ali is succeeded by Taha al-Hashimi.

 Indochina: Aboard Japanese cruiser Natori, the Vichy French and Thais sign an agreement ending their border war.
 The cease-fire is made permanent and - for some reason - is made retroactive to the 28th, when the last Thai bombing operation took place.
 The Thais get all of the territories that they sought in the Mekong Delta area.

 Australia: Prime Minister Robert Menzies continues his epic journey from Australia to London, flying out of Calcutta across India to Karachi.